-An upstream element can inform downstream that it would like to suggest a new format by sending a RECONFIGURE event upstream.
+A downstream element can inform upstream that it would like to suggest a new format by sending a RECONFIGURE event upstream.
 The RECONFIGURE event simply instructs an upstream element to restart the negotiation phase.
 Because the element that sent out the RECONFIGURE event is now suggesting another format, the format in the pipeline might change.

 In addition to the CAPS and RECONFIGURE event and the CAPS query, there is an ACCEPT_CAPS query to quickly check if a certain caps can be accepted by an element.